-A group of five closely related decks of woodcut playing cards of 16th or late 15th century north Italian origin, among these a tarot deck, survive in the form of several fragments of uncut sheets of cards.
+A group of closely related packs of woodcut playing cards, among these a tarot pack, survive in the form of several fragments of uncut sheets of cards.
 All fragments are incomplete pieces of one or more imprints from ten different printing blocks.
 Taken together, the fragments of each group give an almost complete picture of the block they are printed from.
-Some blocks belong together, forming parts of the same deck.
+Some blocks belong together, forming parts of the same pack.

 The third of these blocks contains all cards from ace to ten in the suits of bastoni (batons) and spade (swords).
-Again, stylistical and pragmatical reasons indicate that it is part of the same deck as the previous two.
-A lost block with the same structure, only with the suits of coppe (cups) and denari (coins), would complete the set of four blocks of 20 cards each for a 78-card tarot deck (two positions are left blank in the first block).
+Again, stylistical and pragmatical reasons indicate that it is part of the same pack as the previous two.
+A lost block with the same structure, only with the suits of coppe (cups) and denari (coins), would complete the set of four blocks of 20 cards each for a standard 78-card tarot pack (two positions are left blank in the first block).

 In the diagrams, the background colour denote the proportion of the area of each card is preserved when the combination of all fragments are considered: